WXGopher/gopher-notes/README.md

-Caution:  these notes by no means are guaranteed to be revised and coherent to the original material.
+Caution:  these notes by no means are guaranteed to be revised and coherent to the original materials (in fact, you could tell this from my poor writing XD).
 The way I see it is when I were grilled in an interview, I would go back to this repo and hopefully find out why instead of flipping through thousands of pages of pedantic materials.

-Use them on your own risk.
+Use them at your own risk.

 Enjoy :)